Plantar Fasciitis (Heel Pain) Treatment

 Signs and Symptoms of Plantar Fasciitis

-• Occasional pain in the back of the heel
+• Redness or swelling of the heel

 • Snapping or “popping” sound under the foot (usually indicates a sudden plantar fascia tear)

-Plantar Fasciitis (Heel Pain) Treatment
+Plantar Fasciitis Treatment in Singapore

 • Over-the-counter heel cushions